turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     $ curl -o celo.env https://gist.githubusercontent.com/alchemydc/ce712f6f3caa7ec79f15f930ed5904ed/raw/385c65b1d3f760854258bfd6dd8cbd135710b78f/celo.env
     $ source celo.env
-   This .env file is for storing and accesing enviromental variables.
+   This .env file is for storing and accessing sensitive environment variables.
 It will hold variables for the public keys. curl uses the raw github code to instantly create the new file.
 Insert it again if it dosent work the first time.

    ![image](https://user-images.githubusercontent.com/80616939/120844550-cb998180-c52c-11eb-9503-6accb0c6a7f5.png)

     $ curl -o start_celo.sh https://gist.githubusercontent.com/alchemydc/e28945f5059acd70969b39a50fd0f80a/raw/0d15cceb89ea86ca46df94441c06ecd88a4e6635/start_celo.sh
-    username@name:~$ source start_celo.sh
+    $ source start_celo.sh
    "curl" in a second file for running the light client, and containing node information.
    This file utilizes docker to make it more efficient.
 To learn more about .env files check out this guide:https://learn.figment.io/network-documentation/extra-guides/dotenv-and-.env.